hknocal/WishlistApp/CONTRIBUTE.md

 - Run the SQL script from the sql folder found in the repository
 - Run the project, usually on a tomcat server on port:8080 and you should be going!

-## Running the project from a Docker contain
+## Running the project from a Docker container
 - TBD